 Place the spring back onto the perch, still compressed in the spring compressors, and then put the boot and upper mount back onto the shock.
 You will at this time need to put the washer and nut included in the picture of parts above back onto the shock.
 This should be done by hand, not with an impact gun as you don’t want to PreLoad the shock’s rebound settings by twisting the shaft.
 You should be able to hand twist the nut on, and use a pair of wrenches to get the nut on securely.
 If you do not get this nut on tight it WILL make noise.
 It took me a few days of lifting the car up and down trying to figure out where I was getting a knocking from.
 It ended up being because when I had to redo the right front shock I didn’t get the nut on the shaft of the shock tightened down properly.
 The proper torque settings are included in the Koni documentation, which I do not have handy at the moment.
 Once you have the nut tightened down on the shock you’ll need to remove the spring compressors.

-Now it's time to install this assembly back onto the car.
+Now it’s time to install this assembly back onto the car.
 I did the install in this manner.
-Get the top of the shock assembly into the general area of the upper mounting point to that the shaft of the shock is inside the open whole at the top of the mount.
-Try to get the lower mount into place, feed the included bolt from Koni into the lower mount to hold the assembly in place but don't tighten it down yet..
-From the top of the car you can pull up on the spring to raise the suspension assembly into place to alight the three bolts in the upper strut mount to line up properly with the three wholes in the body of the car.
+Get the top of the shock assembly into the general area of the upper mounting point so that the shaft of the shock is inside the open hole at the top of the mount.
+Try to get the lower mount into place, feed the included bolt from Koni into the lower mount to hold the assembly in place but don’t tighten it down yet.
+From the top of the car, you can pull up on the spring to raise the suspension assembly into place to align the three bolts in the upper strut mount to line up properly with the three holes in the body of the car.
 Get at least one of the nuts started so that you can quit pulling up on the spring!

-I'll have to do a write-up on the performance on these shocks next week.
+I’ll have to do a write-up on the performance of these shocks next week.
 From a week and a half of driving, and one autocross event though I will include a few observations.

 After my 2nd run I decided to try taking out ½ turn from the fronts.
 This was what I would call a mistake!
 The car got extremely loose on my 3rd run, which helped to kick the ABS ice-mode on, a problem I had last year at the Topeka ProSolo, and Carter had in his 350Z at Nationals last year.
 We figure this is caused by the car sensing one wheel is different from the others, probably off the ground when the others are on the ground, so the brakes freak out and don’t want to stop the car.
 It doesn’t pulse like ABS is kicking in, but the car stops breaking like it should and decelerates at a slower rate.
 My 99 Camaro had the same problem on the Topeka concrete under extremely hard braking.